Pay off procedures vary depending on whether the lender is using a paper title or the new Electronic Lien Title (ELT) system.

-If you wish to have a corrected registration issued in your name alone, a Nevada dealer will also collect a $6.00 fee.
+If you wish to have a corrected registration issued in your name alone, a Nevada dealer will also collect a $6.00 duplicate registration fee.
 You will receive the new registration in the mail separately from the title.

-If the dealer does not collect the $6.00 registration fee and issues a DRS to you, then you should obtain the new Certificate of Registration.
+If the dealer does not collect the $6.00 fee and issues a DRS to you, then you should obtain the new Certificate of Registration.
 No registration renewal or emissions inspection is necessary if the vehicle is not due for renewal.